Skip to content

 Personal Development

-When serious conditions are impacting an individual’s life, he or she can stop progressing in his or her own development on a spiritual, physical, mental, and emotional level.
-This is usually due to the fact that an individual is preoccupied with the condition they are experiencing.
+When serious conditions affect an individual’s life, they may stop progressing in their spiritual, physical, mental, and emotional development.
+This is usually because an individual is preoccupied with the condition they are experiencing.

 Responsibility Coaching

-Additionally, those participating in Breathe’s individual case management will also be able to work with a case manager after they have completed their program through online or phone conferencing.
+Additionally, participants in Breathe’s individual case management will be able to work with a case manager after completing their program via online or phone conferencing.

-Through this platform, case managers can check-in with their clients as they continue on with their recovery.
+Through this platform, case managers can check in with their clients as they continue on with their recovery.

 Keep Your Recovery Strong With Our Individual Case Management